CDF Transform-and-Shift: An effective way to deal with datasets of inhomogeneous cluster densities

-It is interesting to see that CDF-TS exhibits a large performance improvement over both DBSCAN and DP on many datasets, such as ForestType, Wilt, Dermatology, Ecoli, Lung and Wine.
-On many of these datasets, CDF-TS also shows a large performance gap in comparison with ReScale and/or DScale.
+It is interesting to see that CDF-TS performs notably better than both DBSCAN and DP on many datasets, such as ForestType, Wilt, Dermatology and Wine.
+On most datasets, CDF-TS also outperforms its competitors ReScale and/or DScale by a wide gap.

 Note that the performance gap is smaller for DP than it is for DBSCAN because DP is a more powerful algorithm which does not rely on a single density threshold to identify clusters.